FrontEndFoxes/curriculum/workshop/mini1.md

 ```

 ::: tip 💡
 Don't forget to pass `index` to the remove method!
-When we don't pass any parameters, we can simply skip the brackets like we did for `addToFavorites` method
+When we don't pass any parameters, we can simply skip the brackets like we did for `addToFavorites` method.
 :::

 Try to add and remove some dogs from favorites.
 IT WORKS!